atrosekta/rust-electrical-wiki/content/powerstorage.md

 capacity.
 This means if a large battery has a full charge, when you pick it up and place it back down, it will still have a full charge.
 - Batteries have something called Active Usage and components have something called Power Consumption.
-Read about it in [Battery Active Usage vs Actual Power Consumed ](concepts.html#battery-active-usage-vs-actual-power-consumed).
+Read about it in [Battery Active Usage vs Actual Power Consumed](powerstorage.html#battery-active-usage-vs-actual-power-consumed).

 ![](images/battery-footprint.png)